 Sure, it’s nice to take a few photos somewhere to show your friends, family and instagram followers.
 But don’t let that distract you from enjoying a place for what it is!
-And besides in 20 years time do you really want to look back on a bunch of photos of you pulling a funny face or do you want to be reminded of those cool places you visited?
-By all means pose for a photo, just capture some of the background to!
+In 20 years time do you really want to look back on a bunch of photos of you pulling a funny face or do you want to be reminded of those cool places you visited?
+By all means pose for a photo, just capture some of the background too!

 9. Be flexible with your plans!

 It’s smart to have a rough route planned out but you should be prepared to change it without hassle.
 Backpacking doesn’t always work out perfectly, sometimes events happen that mean you can’t get to somewhere – be they personal, transport related or even a natural disaster!
 And other times you’ll hear about new places on the road that you simply have to check out or you’ll meet someone and want to travel with them, so you need to merge your plans with theirs.
 For all these reasons and more it’s important to have some flexibility, achieve this by not booking hostels too far in advance, not buying transport tickets until you know yours plans are set (dependent on costs of course) and keeping an open mind!